node-red/node-red.github.io/docs/api/ui/typedInput/index.md

 #### <a href="#methods-width" name="methods-width">width( width )</a>

 Sets the width of the typedInput.
-This must be used in place of the standard `jQuery.width()` function as it ensures the component resizes properly.

 ```javascript
 $(".input").typedInput('width', '200px');